This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Piccadilly Circus is the main feature of this street, and many tourists use the statue of Eros at the centre of Piccadilly Circus both as a meeting point and backdrop for holiday photos.

-This is one of the busiest streets in London because it’s the city’s largest shopping street.
+This is one of the busiest streets in London because it’s the city’s largest and most famous shopping street.

 The street is about a mile long and is home to every designer and high street shop you can imagine.
 The street sees approximately half a million tourists daily!